Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 • your budget.

-Accommodation options along the Nakasendo range from traditional Japanese inns to modern business hotels.
-It is recommended to book your accommodation in advance, especially if you plan to stay in popular towns like Magome, Tsumago or Narai.
-Availability in these postal towns is limited, and spots fill up quickly, especially during busier periods, so securing your reservation well ahead of time is important.
-Do note, however: that some Japanese accommodations only accept bookings three months in advance.
+It is recommended that you book your accommodation in advance, especially if you plan to stay in popular towns like Magome, Tsumago, or Narai.
+Availability in these postal towns is limited, and spots fill up quickly, especially during busier periods.
+So, securing your reservation well ahead of time is important.
+Do note, however, that some Japanese accommodations only accept bookings three months in advance.

 bedroom in tsumago guesthouse